Therapy for Women in Augusta, GA

 If you grew up in a household that was chaotic or unpredictable, it might have felt safer to keep quiet, stay out of the way, and basically make yourself invisible.

-You may have been rewarded with praise or positive attention for getting good grades in school, keeping your room clean, and following the rules.
-If you didn’t meet these expectations, you might have been harshly disciplined or ignored, so your survival brain took over and said “we’re going to make sure to always do the right thing so that you never get in trouble.”
+If you didnāt meet these expectations, you might have been harshly disciplined or ignored, so your survival brain took over and said āIām going to always do the right thing so that I never get in trouble.ā

-People-pleasing doesn’t mean there is anything wrong with you, it means that your nervous system has gotten stuck in survival mode.
+People-pleasing doesnāt mean there is anything wrong with you, it means that your nervous system has gotten stuck in survival mode.

 When your nervous system feels unsafe, it reacts.
-If you’re a woman who people-pleases, your nervous system is most likely reacting with the fawn response (instead of fight-or-flight).
+If youāre a woman who people-pleases, your nervous system is most likely reacting with the fawn response (instead of fight-or-flight).
 Fawning means you go out of your way to appease others and avoid conflict at all costs.

 Fawning is a response from the nervous system, not a personality trait.

-Fawning doesn’t just show up in your relationships, it also shows up as perfectionism.
+Fawning doesnāt just show up in your relationships, it also shows up as perfectionism.

-If at some point avoiding mistakes protected you from criticism or conflict, your brain learned “being perfect keeps me safe, loved, and accepted.”
-So now, you strive for perfection and beat yourself up for not meeting your own standards (even though part of you knows they’re not realistic).
+If at some point avoiding mistakes protected you from criticism or conflict, your brain learned ābeing perfect keeps me safe, loved, and accepted.ā So now, you strive for perfection and beat yourself up for not meeting your own standards (even though part of you knows theyāre not realistic).

 Therapy for Women can teach you how to trust yourself again.

-Working with a Women’s Therapist gives you a space to explore the deeper reasons you became stuck in people-pleasing and perfectionism.
+Working with a Womenās Therapist gives you a space to explore the deeper reasons you became stuck in people-pleasing and perfectionism.
 It helps you recognize and shift the patterns that have kept you in that cycle for too long.

-In our work together, you’ll have the chance to reconnect with the parts of you that you rejected, abandoned, or judged in order to survive.
+In our work together, youāll have the chance to reconnect with the parts of you that you rejected, abandoned, or judged in order to survive.
 When those parts return and are truly witnessed by you, they often bring something with them: clarity.
 Clarity about who you are, what you want, and what you need.

 Women often leave counseling feeling more connected to themselves and their desires.
 They begin to create an internal sense of safety that allows them to set boundaries without the surge of guilt or lump in their throat.
-Life starts to feel more balanced and they realize that they are capable of caring for others while also prioritizing themselves.
+Life starts to feel more balanced and they realize they are capable of caring for others while also prioritizing themselves.

 What to Expect in Therapy Sessions

-Before our initial session, you’ll be asked to complete new client paperwork through my online portal.
-This paperwork covers your history, reason for seeking therapy, and your goals for working with a Women’s Therapist.
+Before our initial session, youāll be asked to complete new client paperwork through my online portal.
+This paperwork covers your history, reason for seeking therapy, and your goals for working with a therapist for women.

 When we meet for the first time, my focus is to get to know you as a person and understand how people-pleasing and perfectionism show up in your life.
-Together, we’ll create a treatment plan that will focus on your goals.
-The plan is always flexible and can be modified if new things come up.
+Together, weāll create a treatment plan that will focus on your goals.

 Treatment for women often involves deep inner work and self-exploration.
 We want to get to know and hold space for every part of you.
 Each part of you is valuable.
 Even the parts you fear are unlovable.
 They all belong.
 Healing happens when you welcome all parts of you and approach them with compassion.